deng-gdb/eurostat-gdp/README.md

 The Cloud Infrastructure created by Terraform includes the following items:

 - Cloud Storage bucket
-- BigQuery dataset with the corresponding BigQuery table
+- BigQuery dataset
+- Virtual Machine instance
 - Artifact Registry

 Terraform configuration located in the repo by the path: `eurostat-gdp/setup/terraform/`